ethanokamura/perfectline/src/content/git-101/intro.md

 ## Repo branches with `git branch`
 Software is often developed in a non-linear fashion.
 You might have multiple teams working on different features in the same codebase simultaneously.
 This is possible using "branching".

-Create on by running `git branch [branch name]` and then move into it via `git checkout [branch name]`.
-You can now edit code in this branch without effecting the master branch.
+Create one by running `git branch [branch name]` and then move into it via `git checkout [branch name]`.
+You can now edit code in this branch without affecting the master branch.
 Commits here live in an "alternate universe".

 To merge the changes in your branch use `git merge [branch name]`.

-The merge now becomes the head of the master branch unless you ran into a merge conflict.
+The merge now becomes the head of the master branch unless you run into a merge conflict.
 ## Check on your repo with `git status` or `git log`

 Check the current state or status of your repo with `git status`